 - Heated glue dispenser – When in doubt, haul out the heated glue dispenser (see it at Amazon.com).

-TIP: If your pumpkin is cold, apply the glue to the item you’re attaching instead (so it doesn’t harden before a bond is formed). - Pipes and Wire – These are very useful for attaching several pumpkins together, whether you’re forming a tipsy tower (like the mini pumpkins above) or a caterpillar made from mini pumpkins.
+TIP: If your pumpkin is cold, apply the glue to the item you’re attaching instead, not the pumpkin so it doesn’t harden before the bond is formed. - Pipes and Wire – These are very useful for attaching several pumpkins together, whether you’re forming a tipsy tower (like the mini pumpkins above) or a caterpillar made from mini pumpkins.

 Put It All Together